ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ### Conclusion

 The IVPN firewall is the most secure solution available, far more than any 'kill switch' solution.
-From ensuring your privacy at boot time to blocking IPv6 and protecting against leaks during a software crash, you can always rely on the IVPN firewall to protect your privacy today and into the future.
+From ensuring your privacy at boot time to protecting against leaks during a software crash, you can always rely on the IVPN firewall to protect your privacy today and into the future.